-A dental mouth guard is a protective covering worn over the teeth.
+The best mouthguard for grinding teeth is a protective covering worn over the teeth.
 Just as its name, it is worn to protect the teeth from teeth grinding or from injury during sports.

-The dental mouth guard is mostly worn as a preventive measure against teeth grinding (bruxism).
+The dental mouth guard for grinding teeth is mostly worn as a preventive measure against teeth grinding (bruxism).
 Teeth grinding is caused by gritted/clenched jaw muscles and can either occur while you’re awake (awake bruxism) or sleeping (sleep bruxism).
 Sleep bruxism is the more common type of bruxism and also the more difficult to treat.
 This is because the patients suffering from sleep bruxism are usually unaware that they even grind or clench their teeth.

-Sleep bruxism can only be detected through its symptoms, which include worn-down teeth, jaw pain, facial pain, headaches, etc. or by a bed partner who may notice the grinding sound.
-Bruxism is a very common dental problem for both young and adult.
+Sleep bruxism can only be detected through its symptoms, which include worn-down teeth, jaw pain, facial pain, headaches, etc., or by a bed partner who may notice the grinding sound.
+Bruxism is a very common dental problem for both young and adults.
 According to Dr. Lana Rozenberg, a well-known NYC dentist, 1 in every 4 patients show a sign of wearing down in his or her teeth due to consistent teeth grinding.

 Bruxism has always been attributed to teeth misalignment, but in the real sense, there are many other factors that are responsible for teeth grinding, such as certain medications, alcohol consumption, caffeine consumption, stress, and anxiety, etc.

 If you do notice that you grind your teeth either during the day or at night, it is advisable that you quickly visit your dentist for a full dental evaluation.
 To preserve your teeth, your dentist would recommend to you a dental mouth guard.
 Basically, there are 3 types of dental mouth guardsfor grinding teeth: